jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 %}

 The basic C major shape is a straightforward triad chord.
-The root note is the lowest note of the chord
+The chord tones are in the order `R-3-5`,
-(meaning the chord is in "root position"), the third and fifth are stacked directly on top of the root with no gaps (which is called a "closed voicing"), and then the root note is repeated again at the octave,
+(which is called "root position"), the third and fifth are stacked directly on top of the root with no gaps (which is called a "closed voicing"), and then the root note is repeated again at the octave,